arielgee/Sage-Like/.misc/tasks.md

 ## Now
-* compare Summery before check feeds and after when "check feeds on sidebar open" is off (see Unauthorized as lastStatus note)
-* add the Unauthorized to restore members (lastStatus)
-* the reapply filter stay red if changing the root folder while tree is still loading
+* the reapply filter stay red if changing the root folder while tree is still loading => abort previous tree feed processing when a new process is initiated.
+* open in private window message. modify incognitoErrorMessage() to request permission like in RequiredPermissions class.
 > STANDING TASK: Check the </select> control in the preferences page.
 Are the colors of the </option> in dark mode are readable when hoverd
 ---

 ## Next
-* open in private window message. modify incognitoErrorMessage() to request permission like in RequiredPermissions class.
 * error in background when opening an item from the listView from feed: https://feeds.buzzsprout.com/192305.rss 00:43:42.369 Uncaught (in promise) TypeError: DOMParser.parseFromString: 'audio/mpeg' (value of argument 2) is not a valid value for enumeration SupportedType. discoverFeeds moz-extension://9bf05b45-83f3-44a6-b622-56a939284523/background.js:352